alexmolinaws/minbian/README.md

 - Files explorer/manager (Thunar)
 - APT modern CLI front-end (Nala)
 - System fonts for compatibility
-- Calculator (Gnome Calculator)
+- A light calculator (Galculator)
-- Images, video and PDF viewers
+- Images, videos and PDF viewers
 - Screenshooter tool (by Xfce)
 - A music player (Rhythmbox)
 - FOSS web browser (Firefox)

 ##### Note:

 These packages form the Minbian setup core apps, tho things like the media player and browser are up to you to keep or replace.
 The installation includes *Firefox ESR* as the default browser since it's proven to be stable, secure, and resources-friendly.
-It also includes the *Xfce Terminal* and *XTerm* emulators for the command line; keeping both is recommended for practical reasons.
+It also includes the *Xfce Terminal* and *XTerm* emulators for the command line; yet keeping both is recommended for practical reasons.

 ### Optional Packages

 - Bluetooth drivers and utilities
-- A light code/text editor (Pluma)
+- A minimal code/text editor (Pluma)
-- Light extensible FOSS IDE (Geany)
+- Development software (Sublime Text)
 - The LibreOffice suite (x64 only)
 - Design software (Inkscape, GIMP)